 Grammar for high school theoretically should activate higher level thinking processes.
-Standards for high school students are complex, but with a strong presentation, students will see the power in understanding language.
+Standards for high school students are difficult, but with a strong presentation, students will see the power in understanding language.

 Still, I know that often, grammar lessons for high school might start with a review or introduction to the eight parts of speech.
 Sometimes, teachers only present grammar as “what is wrong with your writing.”
 No wonder students dislike grammar lessons.